When it comes to understanding your audience, you can’t get more granular than a website click tracking tool.

 The Best Click Tracking Tools

-You’ll know you’ve found a good website click tracking tool when you discover a tool that allows you to generate multiple types of reports and data.
 For instance, Google Search Console, which I’ll cover in detail below, allows you to generate tons of different reports based on the information you need.

 Once you’ve identified those pages, generate user behavior reports, including heatmaps and recordings.
 I’ll get into those in detail below.